bipinKrishnan/ml-recipe-book/_build/html/_sources/about.md

 ### Feedback and support

 Everything in the book is discussed in the most simplest language possible.
-If you feel something is missing or can be improved, please reach out to me personally or raise an issue in the [github repo](https://github.com/bipinKrishnan/ml-powered-apps/issues).
+If you feel something is missing or can be improved, please reach out to me personally(via [twitter](https://twitter.com/bkrish_)/[linkedin](https://www.linkedin.com/in/bipin-krishnan)) or raise an issue in the [github repo](https://github.com/bipinKrishnan/ml-powered-apps/issues).

 If you like what I'm doing, star🌟 the [repo](https://github.com/bipinKrishnan/ml-powered-apps) and show some love❤️.